-The TRANSIT Accountability Study: Assessing Impacts of Vehicle Emission Regulations and Local Congestion Policies on Birth Outcomes in Texas
+The TRANSIT Accountability Study: Assessing the Effect of Decreased Tailpipe Emissions on Adverse Birth Outcomes over a 20-Year Period in Texas

-1Oregon State University, Corvallis, OR, USA; 2University of Rochester, NY, USA; 3University of California, Los Angeles, CA, USA; 4Texas Transportation Institute, Bryan, TX, USA
+1Oregon State University, Corvallis, OR, USA; 2University of Rochester; Rochester, New York, USA; 3Texas Transportation Institute, Bryan, Texas, USA; 4University of California, Los Angeles; Los Angeles, California, USA

 Background: In the United States, billions of dollars have been spent implementing regulations to reduce traffic-related air pollution (TRAP) from tailpipe emissions.
 However, few health studies have empirically evaluated the direct impact of TRAP reductions on infant health outcomes.
 We hypothesize that the magnitude of association between adverse birth outcomes and indicators of TRAP exposure would decrease over time, paralleling regulatory improvements in tailpipe emissions.